What is the hilya/ hilye?

 Section 1 is the Baş Makam (Place of Eminence).
 This first section of text is always devoted to the Basmalah (In the Name of God, the Infinitely Good, the Boundlessly Merciful) or the Quranic verse 'It is from Solomon, and it is in the Name of God, the All-Merciful the Meed-Giver of Mercy.'
 (27: 30).

 Section 2 is the Göbek (Belly).
-This is a central cartouche that contains all or the first part of the main text about the Prophet Muhammad‟s ﷺ appearance and character, based on hadith, the most well-known account being from Imam Al-Tirmidhi's al-Shama'il al-Muhammadiyya.
+This is a central circular that contains all or the first part of the main text about the Prophet Muhammad‟s ﷺ appearance and character, based on hadith, the most well-known account being from Imam Al-Tirmidhi's al-Shama'il al-Muhammadiyya.
 This part of the hilye may be circular, oval, or square.
-When circular it is often surrounded by a hilal or crescent which is shown in Section 3.
 Imam al-Tirmidhi regarded the hadith most commonly referenced in the hilye as being of relatively high quality (hasan gharib).
 Dr. Alan Godlas translates it as: "When 'Ali ibn Abi Talib [may Allah be pleased with him] described the Prophet (ﷺ) he would say: 'He was not tall to the extent of being lanky, nor was he short to the extent of being compact, and he was of medium height among people.
 The curliness of his hair was not to extent of being frizzy, nor was his hair straight, but it was in between.
 He did not have a large head, nor a small head; and his face was round and a blended-white color, his eyes were dark black, his eyelashes were long.
 He was big-boned and broad shouldered; his body hair was well-placed, and he had a masrubah, his palms were thick as were his feet [thick].
 When he walked he walked briskly; he leaned forward as if he was walking on a decline.
 And when he turned his head, his body turned as well; between his two shoulders was the seal of Prophethood, and he was the seal of the Prophets.
 He was the most generous of people, being open-hearted.
 He was the most truthful of people in speech, the softest of them in nature, and the most noble of them in his [family] relations.
 Whoever saw him for the first time would fear him; and whoever got to know him, loved him.
 The one who tried to describe him would say: 'I have not seen anyone who resembles him (ﷺ), either before him or after him."

 Section 4 is the Köşeler (corners).
 The göbek is surrounded by four roundels which in which the names of the çiharyâr (four companions) are scripted: Abu Bakr, Umar, Uthman, and, Ali.
 In some hilye models, the hilye models various titles of the Prophet Muhammad ﷺ, the Divine Names or the ten companions are used.